Power News We love to talk!

 Among the other key factors, coal dispatch to power sector by state-run Coal India (CIL) improving by 15 per cent in the four months between August and November 2017 as compared to a decline of 0.5 per cent in the dispatch for power plants in the previous four months (April-July 2017).

-- Power woes to end soon in 5 states Read more
+- Power highway to link regional grids Read more